On the space of $2d$ integrable models: Integrable deformations of a single scalar

 To begin, $\ell_2$ has a higher order than $\ell_1$, and so using (\ref{eq:ellm}) we may write $\ell_2$ as

 setting $C=1$.
 Inputting this back into (\ref{eq:1scalcommnm}), we must now search for the order 1 functionals $\ell_1(j,j_1)$ and $f_1(j,j_1)$.
 We may now consider (\ref{eq:1scalcommnm}) as a polynomial equation in $j_2$, $j_3$, $j_4$, $j_5$, and $j_6$.
-Setting to zero the coefficient of each monomial $j_2^{N_1}j_3^{N_2}j_4^{N_3}j_5^{N_4}j_6^{N_5}$, one finds several equations the $\ell_1$ and $\ell_2$ must satisfy, but ultimately only 5 of them impose additional independent constraints.
+Setting to zero the coefficient of each monomial $j_2^{N_1}j_3^{N_2}j_4^{N_3}j_5^{N_4}j_6^{N_5}$, one finds several equations the $\ell_1$ and $\ell_2$ must satisfy, many of which are redundant.
 Because of the complexity of the coefficients generated by (\ref{eq:1scalcommnm}), we will only summarize what each coefficient implies for $\ell_1(j,j_1)$ and $\ell_2(j,j_1,j_2)$.
 The coefficient of the monomial $j_2^3j_4$ imposes the following equation on $\ell_1(j,j_1)$

 The general solution to this is